 This is also why kiosk devices stuck on “Waiting for install status recover the moment you flip this bit, the IME stops trying to resolve a non-existent user.
 The behavior and OMA-URI path are covered in the Patch My PC write-ups on kiosk ESP and ESP phases.

-Restart the IME
+Restart the IMECopy Link

 A device reboot or a manual restart of the Microsoft Intune Management Extension service clears the state and reruns the Win32 App poller.
 Now that the user session is fully live, the available app pass succeeds, and required apps kick in immediately.
 But restarting the IME… that feels a bit off.

-Trigger an on-demand sync
+Trigger an on-demand sync with a custom IME commandCopy Link

-Force a reboot during Autopilot
+Force a reboot during AutopilotCopy Link

-The last way out is to assign a policy that falls under the RebootRequired URI so ESP enforces a restart before the desktop.
+The last way out is to assign a policy that falls under the RebootRequired URI, so ESP enforces a restart before the desktop.
 That guarantees IME sees the correct user session on the first pass and avoids the 60-minute window altogether… But we all know that rebooting a device during Autopilot could break your Passwordless experience (TAP)

-Mermaid flow of the logic
+Mermaid flow of the logicCopy Link

 For those who prefer a flow over words….

-Why this matters
+Why this mattersCopy Link

 On paper, the 60-minute timer makes sense, the IME assumes the user might not be ready and waits.
 In practice, it’s frustrating: the desktop looks ready, but required apps don’t appear until the hour mark.
 Once you trace the code and logs, the cause is clear: the available check-in runs too early.
 Skip User ESP, reboot, restart IME, or trigger a manual sync, and the required apps install right away.